 Jelal looked around the circle and whispered, "Just as I feared, I'm the only one here from my school."
-That told Pran that the rest attended grammar schools-not necessarily because they lacked magic talent or ambition, because some rural families just couldn't afford the tuition magic schools charged or the lab fees for silver and gold used in spell casting.
+That told Pran that the rest attended grammar schools-some for lack of magic talent or ambition, others just because their families couldn't afford the tuition and lab fees for magic school.